flame/blis/docs/KernelsHowTo.md

 The first step is to obtain a valid context.
-Contexts store all of the information specific to a particular sub-configuration (usually loosely specific to a microarchitecture or group of closely-related microarchitectures).
+Contexts store all of the information specific to a particular sub-configuration (usually loosely specific to a microarchitecture or group of closely-related microarchitectuers).
 If a context is not already available in your current scope, a default context for the hardware for which BLIS was configured (or, in the case of multi-configuration builds, the hardware on which BLIS is currently running) may be queried via: